mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 Ryan Sleevi and Emily Stark informed me about the strange state of localhost name resolution.
-Erik Nygren poked me to take another look at the set of decisions we made in {{SECURE-CONTEXTS}} around `localhost.`; this document is the result, and his feedback has been very helpful.
+Erik Nygren poked me to take another look at the set of decisions we made in {{SECURE-CONTEXTS}} around `localhost.`; this document is the result.
+They, along with Warren Kumari, Ted Lemon, John Levine, Mark Andrews, and many other members of DNSOP offered substantive feedback that markedly improved the quality of this document.